• Skip to main content

 Dinggye County

 Dinggye County, also known as “Tingkye County “, is a county in Shigatse City; it means “grow out from the bottom of the water” in Tibetan.
-It is about 510 km away from Lhasa City, 234 km away from Shigatse, and 365 km away from Zhangmu

 Dinggye County is located in south of Shigatse City, and the northern foot of the Himalayas.
-It borders Kamba County to the east, Tingri County to the west, Sakya County to the north, and Nepal and India to the south.
-The border is 165 kilometers long, and the county seat is Jiangga Town with altitude of 4957 meters above sea level
+It borders Kamba County to east, Tingri County to west, Sagya County to north, and Nepal and India to south.

-Best time to travel From June to October
+Best time to travel

-Local climate Temperate plateau semi-arid monsoon climate
+Temperate plateau semi-arid monsoon climate

 Most popular sites

-Qudeng Nyima Monastery, according to Tibetan scripture records, the “Vajra Sun Pagoda” was built in the middle of the 8th century in the Qudeng Nyima monastery.
+Qudeng Nyima Monastery, according to Tibetan scripture records, the “Vajra Sun Pagoda” was built in the middle of the 8th century in Qudeng Nyima monastery.
 It is commonly called “Qudeng Nyima” and is a Nyingma Pa monastery.

 Geography and climate

-The eastern part is a plateau lake basin centered on the Cuomze Forest, with an average elevation of 4,500 meters, and the terrain is broad and flat.
+The eastern part is a plateau lake basin centered on Cuomze Forest, with an average elevation of 4,500 meters, and the terrain is broad and flat.

 The central and western regions are valley areas with two main lines of Yeru Tsangbo and Jinlong River.

-Except for the Chentang forest area in the southwest of Dinggye County, which is affected by the Indian Ocean climate, which results the mild climate, rains in summer and autumn are abundant, the four seasons are distinct, and the frost-free period is long.
-Howeve, the four seasons in most other areas are not clear, with sufficient sunshine, strong ultraviolet rays, and large temperature differences
+Except for Chentang forest area in southwest of Dinggye County, which is affected by Indian Ocean climate, which results the mild climate, rains in summer and autumn are abundant, the four seasons are distinct, and frost-free period is long.

-between day and night.
+Howeve, four seasons in most other areas are not clear, with sufficient sunshine, strong ultraviolet rays, and large temperature differences between day and night.
 Dry and less rain, much wind, bad weather.
-The temperature difference in the four seasons is small, cold in winter and not hot in summer.
+The temperature difference in four seasons is small, cold in winter and not hot in summer.

-The annual average temperature is 2℃.
-The average temperature in January is -8°C. The extreme minimum temperature averages -27°C. The average temperature in July is 12°C. The averages extreme maximum temperature is 18°C. The annual average sunshine in the main agricultural and pastoral areas of Dingjie County is 3326 hours, and the relative frost-free period is 100 days.
+Annual average temperature is 2℃.
+Average temperature in January is -8°C. The extreme minimum temperature averages -27°C. The average temperature in July is 12°C. The averages extreme maximum temperature is 18°C.

 Population and ethnicity